DirazCoder/temporal-fmt/MODS.md

 fix ever gets upstreamed into this repo is a separate question from whether it works today as a mod.

+## Temporal-Fmt Mod API

+Tracks changes to the surface a mod talks to — `ModContext`, permissions, the subprocess boundary.
+Bumps independently of the package version; check this before assuming a mod built against an older level still works.

+### Level 2 — 0.9.6

+- Mods run in their own subprocess under Node's permission model, not the host process — no filesystem, child process, or worker access unless granted.
+- `.tfmod` mods declare a `permissions` array in `mod.json`; the user is prompted once per `name@version` and the answer is cached.
+- `ctx.hasPermission(capability)` for checking a grant and degrading gracefully instead of crashing.
+- `register()` is killed after 10s, a runtime override call after 5s, and a subprocess is killed if its RSS crosses 512MB.
+- The subprocess doesn't inherit the host's environment variables.

+### Level 1 — 0.9.4

+- `register(ctx, config)` running with direct `import()` access to the host process.
+No sandbox, no permissions.

 ## The sandbox

 A mod's code never runs in your process.
 Every mod — loose `.mjs` and